rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API composing the protection store](/img/api-compose-protection-store.png)

 4. After roughly about 5 minutes, the cloud protection store was completely created based on response of the following GET /data-services/async-operations API as shown in the below figure.
-Note that I used a set of filtering parameters in below figure to summarize the information from this task information:
+Note that I used a set of selection parameters in below figure to summarize the information from this task information:
-   **GET /data-services/v1beta1/async-operations/{{taskId}}/select=associatedResources,createdAt,displayName,customerId,logMessages,progressPercent,state.**  I copied the task’s id from the response header’s location value of the prior API execution into a Postman’s variable called taskId, and incorporated taskId variable to the the async-operations execution.
+   **GET /data-services/v1beta1/async-operations/{{taskId}}/select=associatedResources,createdAt,displayName,customerId,logMessages,progressPercent,state.**  I copied the task’s id from the response header’s location value of the prior API execution into a Postman’s variable called {{taskId}}, and incorporated taskId variable to the async-operations execution.

 ![Task completion on POST protectoin-stores](/img/api-async-on-post-protection-stores.png)